SAP2Moose/SAP2Moose/README.md

 # Extract informations to Moose

 The SAP extractor for this project is hosted in this repository.
+It is currently `z_moose_extractor.abap`.
+The content of this file can be copied into a report and executed.

 This repository provides a program to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
 It uses FAMIX as a flexible enhancable meta model.